North Carolina Tar Heels men's lacrosse: 2010

 In 2010, The Baltimore Sun commented that "it's no longer a question whether Breschi can rebuild North Carolina, but when the Tar Heels will arrive."
 In his second season, Carolina again advanced to the quarterfinals before losing to Duke, 17–9.
 That season, North Carolina swept the ACC postseason awards, with Breschi named ACC Coach of the Year, junior attackman Billy Bitter named ACC Player of the Year, and Marcus Holman named ACC Freshman of the Year.

 2012

-UNC finished the 2012 season with an 11-6 record, in the sixth season in a row UNC had a winning record.
+UNC finished the 2012 season with an 11-6 record, for the sixth season in a row UNC had a winning record.
 UNC lost to Duke in the ACC Tournament final game.
 UNC received a #8 seed in the 16-team 2012 NCAA tournament.
 UNC lost in the first round of the NCAA tournament to Denver 14-16.
 Denver lost in the next round to eventual champion Loyola (Md.).
 It was the second year in a row UNC lost in the first round of the NCAA tournament.